DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_1/ta_1/README.md

 Directory for TA1 delivarables.

+## xdd_query_reults

-- `xdd_query_reults`: JSON files that contain the results of the information seeking queries for scenario 1.
+ JSON files that contain the results of the information seeking queries for scenario 1.
 This will be the basis for the text extraction pipelines for MIT and Arizona.

+## commented_sources

+Python sources originally provided by MITRE and augmented with source code comments for mention linking by the SKEMA team

+## Text Extractions
+- `scenario1_mit_extractions.xlsx`: Parameter extractions by MIT's reading pipeline
+- `scenario1_skema_extractions.xlsx`: Parameter extractions by SKEMA's reading pipeline

 ## Contact matrices